wso2/docs-mi/en/docs/learn/examples/template-examples/using-endpoint-templates.md

-# How to use an Endpoint Template
+# How to Use an Endpoint Template

 For example, let's say we have two address endpoints with the following hypothetical configurations: